Sugarcane: History

 From Insular Southeast Asia, S. officinarum was spread eastward into Polynesia and Micronesia by Austronesian voyagers as a canoe plant by around 3,500 BP.
 It was also spread westward and northward by around 3,000 BP to China and India by Austronesian traders, where it further hybridized with S. sinense and S. barberi.
 From there, it spread further into western Eurasia and the Mediterranean.

 The earliest known production of crystalline sugar began in northern India.
 The earliest evidence of sugar production comes from ancient Sanskrit and Pali texts.
 Around the eighth century, Muslim and Arab traders introduced sugar from medieval India to the other parts of the Abbasid Caliphate in the Mediterranean, Mesopotamia, Egypt, North Africa, and Andalusia.
 By the 10th century, sources state that every village in Mesopotamia grew sugarcane.
 It was among the early crops brought to the Americas by the Spanish, mainly Andalusians, from their fields in the Canary Islands, and the Portuguese from their fields in the Madeira Islands.
 An article on sugarcane cultivation in Spain is included in Ibn al-'Awwam's 12th-century Book on Agriculture.

 The first chemically refined sugar appeared on the scene in India about 2,500 years ago.
 From there, the technique spread east towards China, and west towards Persia and the early Islamic worlds, eventually reaching the Mediterranean in the 13th century.
 Cyprus and Sicily became important centers for sugar production.

-In colonial times, sugar formed one side of the triangle trade of New World raw materials, along with European manufactured goods, and African slaves.
-Christopher Columbus first brought sugarcane to the Caribbean (and the New World) during his second voyage to the Americas, initially to the island of Hispaniola (modern day Haiti and the Dominican Republic).
+In colonial times, sugar formed one side of the triangle trade of New World raw materials, along with European manufactured goods and African slaves.
+It was during Christopher Columbus's second voyage to the Americas that he first brought sugarcane to the Caribbean (and the New World), initially to the island of Hispaniola (modern-day Haiti and the Dominican Republic).
 The first sugar harvest happened in Hispaniola in 1501; many sugar mills were constructed in Cuba and Jamaica by the 1520s.
 The Portuguese introduced sugarcane to Brazil.
 By 1540, there were 800 cane sugar mills in Santa Catarina Island and another 2,000 on the north coast of Brazil, Demarara, and Suriname.

 Sugar, often in the form of molasses, was shipped from the Caribbean to Europe or New England, where it was used to make rum.
 The profits from the sale of sugar were then used to purchase manufactured goods, which were then shipped to West Africa, where they were bartered for slaves.
 The slaves were then brought back to the Caribbean to be sold to sugar planters.
 The profits from the sale of the slaves were then used to buy more sugar, which was shipped to Europe.
 Toil in the sugar plantations became a main basis for the Atlantic slave trade, supplying people to work under brutal coercion.